huijing/slides/59-pixel-pioneers-2019/README.md

 - feel free to change the flex direction when necessary
 - if you need a card layout with content that needs to be aligned to the bottom of the card, using `flex-direction` column, and making the main content grow with `flex: 1`, for example, is a 2-line solution
-- or even better, as Rachel will cover later this afternoon, use subgrid
+- or even better, as Rachel will cover in-depth later this afternoon, use subgrid for this use-case

 ## Grid, where we finally have real rows and columns

-- Developers have been building grid-like layouts long before CSS grid was released
-- But all prior grid layouts did not establish a relationship between rows and columns
-- Faux grids created by forcibly sizing the items to stack up neatly
-- Grid allows us to size the grid, then place items within designated grid cells
-- Rachel will be covering everything about sub-grid which is in level 2 of the specification
-- Devtools will also be updated with support for subgrid
+- *ask about people using Grid*

-- Firefox has the most robust Grid inspector tool at the moment
+- whether you're just starting out with grid, or already using it in production, Firefox's grid inspector is still the best tool available at the moment
-- You can toggle the overlay by clicking the waffle icon in the *Rules* tab, the grid tag in the Inspector, or select which grid you want from the *Layout* tab
+- toggle the overlay by clicking the grid tag on the *Inspector*, the waffle icon in *Rules*, or select your grid of choice from the *Layout* panel
+- like the Flexbox inspector, you can change the colour of the overlay
+- particularly helpful because Firefox now supports multiple grid overlays
-- Multiple grid overlays are supported, which is great if you are using nested grids or have more than 1 grid on the same page
+- great if you are using nested grids or have more than 1 grid on the same page
-- Auto-sizing, fit versus fill
-- Flexible values, relative strength of space allocation
+- extending grid lines infinitely becomes quite helpful if you want to check on the alignment of multiple grids *(toggle grid1 and grid4)*

+---

-- Item placement, area names
+- additional options include displaying line numbers and grid area names
-- Alignment of grid items
+- using `grid-template-areas` to name grid areas is structurally similar to what we see rendered on the page
+- each line surrounded with quotes represents a grid row, every value in the line makes up the grid column
+- every line must have the same number of columns otherwise the whole thing is moot
+- change your layout without having to touch the code for the grid items, only the grid areas *(change grid area of banana)*
+- *(Switch to Braun poster example)*
+- using named grid areas can make it easier to adjust the positions of certain elements when the viewport size changes *(proceed to resize browser and hit 3 layouts)*
+- non-rectangular or disconnected regions may be permitted in future, but for now, just rectangles, no tetris shapes or that sort of thing

+---

+- like Flexbox, alignment properties are applicable to Grid, and we have all 6 values at our disposal
+- for Grid, we can use `justify-items` and `justify-self` to adjust content within its grid cell along the inline axis *(do start, center, end)*
+- another category of alignment properties that I didn't mention earlier, are **overflow** alignment keywords
+- sometimes there will be situations where the total size of the grid items is larger than the grid container, causing overflow
+- for example, in this case, if the `justify-content` value is set to `end`, you will end up with data loss, because it's impossible to scroll to the overflowed content
+- `unsafe` will honour the specified alignment even if this scenario occurs, while `safe` will change the alignment to one that avoids data loss

+---

+- if you noticed, for both Flexbox and Grid, the moment an alignment property was set on an item, it shrinks to fit its contents along the respective axis of alignment
+- so if we have a design like this, *(switch to Malerei, Fotografie, Film)*, with borders that are along the grid lines, but content that is smaller than the cell, you will need to use both Flexbox and Grid
+- *(target arrow)* if we remove `display: flex` on this grid cell and convert the code to use box alignment properties on grid, you will see what I mean
+- *(deactivate flex, add align-self: center)*, the grid cell shrinks to fit, and the border shrinks with it
+- so it's not about Flexbox OR Grid, it's about Flexbox AND Grid, really

+---

 ## Flexible sizing, responsive design powered up